BenMurphy93/crono/README.md

 Crono is a time-based background job scheduler daemon (just like Cron) for Ruby on Rails.

-This here is a fork of [plashchynski/crono](https://github.com/plashchynski/crono), converted to a Rails engine, with fewer dependencies and with support for Ruby 3.0.
+This is a fork of [cseelus/crono](https://github.com/cseelus/crono), who did some brilliant work getting Crono compatible with Ruby 3.0 and converting Crono to a proper Rails Engine.
+All I've done is some QOL changes to the Web UI.
+[cseelus/crono](https://github.com/cseelus/crono) is a fork of [plashchynski/crono](https://github.com/plashchynski/crono).

 ## The Purpose